 Once the dough has doubled in size, dump it out onto a clean, floured surface and fold it over a few times into the center.
 Transfer this to an oiled bowl or to a floured proofing basket.
 Let it rise for 3-5 hours.
 You’ll know it’s ready when you poke it with your finger (not too harshly) and the indent remains, or only very slowly springs back while still leaving an indent.
 If the dough springs right back, it needs more time to rise.

 Once your dough is fully risen, preheat your oven to 450 degrees Fahrenheit with your dutch oven in the oven for the entire preheating time.
-Flip your dough from your basket/bowl onto a large piece of parchment paper.
+Flip your dough from your basket/bowl onto a bread sling or large piece of parchment paper.
 Use that excess parchment paper to help lift the dough into the dutch oven.
 Put lid on and bake for 30 minutes.
 After 30 minutes, remove the lid and continue to bake until bread is a deep brown, approximately 30 more minutes.

 PRO TIP: Put a baking sheet under your dutch oven when you remove the lid, and bake for the remaining time this way.
 This will ensure the bottom of the bread doesn’t get too dark or burn.